Rwanda and Uganda Gorilla & Chimp Adventure

 Day 4 Northern Rwanda/Volcanoes National Park (1B,1L,1D)

 Enjoy a second trek into the National Park with our ranger/guide to view a unique and endangered species, the “Golden Monkeys".
 Watch these playful and lively creatures in their natural habitat.
-Later, we visit the Ros Carr house and orphanage, learning about her life and works in helping orphans after the war.
 Embark on another trek in “Volcanoes National Park” to view a species even more endangered than the “Mountain Gorillas”, the “Golden Monkeys”.
 It is only in Rwanda where this interesting species has been successfully habituated.
 “Golden Monkeys” normally and mainly live in the lower parts of the bamboo forests, they are not as socially “tight” as Gorillas and chimpanzees and the number in the habituated troupe can vary on any given day between 20 and up to 80.
 The species are lively, curious and “chattery” - and with a bit of luck you may have a close encounter with them – although they are also often only seen high up in the trees.
 Below is an example of how the day may go: 05.45 – 06.15AM.
 Breakfast at your lodge.
 06.15 AM.
 Depart from your lodge with your guide to the National Park head quarters located only approx 30 minutes away.
 07.00 AM.
 Short briefing from your designated “Golden Monkey guide” from the Volcanoes National Park authority.
 07.30 – 08.00 AM.
 Depart with your guide and your vehicle to the actual starting point of the trek where your driver will wait for you while you do the trek with your guide from the Rwanda National Park authority * Travelling time from Park headquarters to starting point; 30 – 45 minutes.
 11.00 – 14.00 PM.
 Return from the Golden Monkey trek and drive back to your lodge for a late lunch and have the rest of the day “at leisure”.

 After breakfast, cross into Uganda arriving at the Queen Elizabeth National Park area in the afternoon.
-Enroute, visit a tea factory/farm for a tour.
 Enjoy the rest of afternoon at leisure at the lodge with a cool drink on the deck or lounge at the pool.
 The 1,978 sq. km Queen Elizabeth National Park is characterized by open savannah, large areas of swamp around Lake George, the extensive Maramagambo Forest in the southeast, and the forested Kyambura Gorge along the border with Kyambura Game Reserve.
 Approximate Distance: 310 km Estimated Travel Time: 8hrs

 Day 6 Queen Elizabeth National Park (1B,1L,1D)